How unproven COVID treatment ivermectin can affect your vision

 • If a doctor writes you an ivermectin prescription, fill it through a legitimate source (such as a local pharmacy) and take it exactly as directed.

 • Do not use medications produced for animals on yourself or anyone else.
-This medicine is "very different from those approved for humans" and dangerous for people to use.
+This medicine is “very different from those approved for humans” and is dangerous for people to use.

 Talk to your doctor